 We took this photo early morning on a relatively cool, mid-week in early December.
 Factors that meant the beach was almost deserted.
 The beach is most popular from April through to September (although even in peak season, don’t expect to find as many gay sunbathers as in Maspalomas Beach in nearby Gran Canaria island.

-audience rating 2.4 stars from 8 votes - click to vote
+audience rating: 2.9 stars from 13 votes - click to vote

 This stretch of sand and shingle beach is an openly nude beach.
-Frequented by many straight people, but it’s a haven for sexy muscle guys by day looking to get away from the other crowded nearby tourists beaches.
+Mostly straight crowd, but it’s a haven for sexy muscle guys by day looking to get away from the other crowded nearby tourists beaches.

-audience rating 3.9 stars from 9 votes - click to vote
+audience rating: 4 stars from 10 votes - click to vote

 Nudity is accepted during the day.
 And at night-time, the area gets cruisier.

-audience rating 3.1 stars from 15 votes - click to vote
+audience rating: 3.2 stars from 24 votes - click to vote

 Playa Troya is a popular spot for sunbathing during the day, all day and every day – thanks to the gorgeous year-round sunny weather in Tenerife.
 Once the sun sets, the beach turns into a meeting place after dark.